Offshore wind

 - deliver economic and employment opportunities to regional communities directly affected by the energy transition.

-In August 2022, the Federal Minister for Climate Change and Energy announced six proposed regions for offshore wind developments around Australia.
+In August 2022, the Australian Minister for Climate Change and Energy announced six proposed regions for offshore renewable energy developments (such as offshore wind) around Australia.
 This included both the Hunter and Illawarra regions in the State.
-EnergyCo is working with the Federal Government and relevant NSW Government agencies to inform the next steps under the National Framework for licensing offshore generation off the coast of the Hunter and Illawarra regions.
+EnergyCo is working with the Australian Government and relevant NSW Government agencies to inform the next steps under the National Framework for licensing offshore generation off the coast of the Hunter and Illawarra regions.

-Offshore wind zones are also considered in the 2022 Integrated System Plan (ISP) published by the Australian Energy Market Operator (AEMO).
-Candidate offshore wind zones in the 2022 ISP include locations in both the Hunter and Illawarra regions, adjacent to onshore Renewable Energy Zones (REZs).
-The Registration of Interest (ROI) process conducted for the Hunter-Central Coast REZ in early 2022 identified significant commercial interest with seven offshore wind projects totalling 24.5 GW proposed in the region.
-The ROI conducted for the Illawarra REZ in mid-2022 similarly identified eight offshore wind projects totalling 12.9 GW in the region.
+The Australian Commonwealth's proposed offshore renewable energy areas were also considered in the 2022 Integrated System Plan (ISP) published by the Australian Energy Market Operator (AEMO).
+Candidate areas in the 2022 ISP include locations in both the Hunter and Illawarra regions, adjacent to two of NSW's declared onshore Renewable Energy Zones (REZs).